-The aim is to open up underused spaces for residents, utilise various spaces as platforms for experimentation and develop the framework and explore business models of offering spaces as a service.
+The projects goal was to open up underused spaces for residents, utilise various spaces as platforms for experimentation and develop the framework and explore business models of offering spaces as a service.

 In the Flexi Spaces project that concluded in spring 2018, the City of Helsinki’s innovation unit Forum Virium Helsinki created a model for offering spaces as a service, that allows spaces to be made available for self service use through the utilisation of digital solutions, such as smart locks and online reservation and payment platforms.
 Tested in Helsinki’s Kalasatama, the model for opening up spaces proved a resounding success.
 The lessons learned in the project were published in the Tilat avoimiksi (‘Open the spaces’) publication (in Finnish), which also defined follow-up measures for expanding the utilisation of spaces in the city.